-This treat can also be enjoyed as part of a tea serving or for dessert!
+This sweet treat can also be enjoyed as part of a tea serving or for dessert!

 If you would like to recreate her confection, here is David’s Rocco’s recipe for your reference; just swap the honey for Icing Sugar.
-Close your eyes – take a bite and savor.
+Close your eyes – take a bite and savour.

 Show: David Rocco’s Dolce Vita